smeredith/smeredith.github.io/_posts/2015-08-08-choosing-a-datastructure.md

 In an adjacency list, each node carries a list of those nodes it is connected to.
 So the main part of our data structure would be a vector of nodes, where each node contains a vector of neighboring nodes.
-The vector or neighbors will be small: a node can be connected to one, two, or three others.
+The vector of neighbors will be small: a node can be connected to one, two, or three others.
-Determining if two nodes are connected requires indexing the vector of nodes to find the first node, and then searching its small vector of neighbors for the second.
+Determining if two nodes t and u are connected requires indexing the vector of nodes to find node t, and then searching its small vector of neighbors for node u.
 Finding a node's connected neighbors requires indexing the vector of nodes to find the node then walking the small vector of neighbors.
 This is not too complicated.